mel-project/docs.themelio.org/content/specifications/tech-melmint.md

 ## The Melmint mechanism

-Melmint is now a simple "central bank" mechanism that supplies liquidity to Melswap to **loosely** target a given DOSC/mel exchange rate.
+Melmint is now a simple "central bank" mechanism that supplies liquidity to Melswap to **loosely** target a given erg/mel exchange rate.
 This is implemented as the following procedure on block seal, after Melswap is processed:

-- Calculate the implied sym/nomDOSC exchange rate $X\_{SD}$; this is just the ratio of sym to nomDOSC in the sym/nomDOSC pool.
+- Calculate the implied sym/erg exchange rate $X\_{SD}$; this is just the ratio of sym to erg in the sym/erg pool.
-- "Nudge" the sym/mel pool, containing $s$ syms and $m$ mels, with towards 1 mel = $\kappa$ nomDOSC worth of sym, where $\kappa$ is the DOSC inflator:
+- "Nudge" the sym/mel pool, containing $s$ syms and $m$ mels, with towards 1 mel = $\kappa$ erg worth of sym, where $\kappa$ is the DOSC inflator:
   - Compute the target ratio: $\hat{R}\_{SM} = \kappa \times R\_{SD}$
   - We first nudge the number of syms: $s' = \lfloor0.995s \rfloor + \lfloor 0.005(m \cdot \hat{R}_{SM}) \rfloor$
   - Now the "product" is out of whack, so we restore the product.
 Compute the "stretch factor" $\gamma=s'/s$ and set